Understanding the Jack in the Box Franchise Disclosure Document

 The FDD might be the most important document in franchising.
 Scroll down to learn why as we demystify this industry term for those who are looking to buy a franchise!

-Unless you’ve owned a franchise or you’ve been through the franchise sales process before, you’ll probably be asking yourself, “What is an FDD?”
+Unless you’ve owned a franchise or you’ve been through the franchise sales process before, you’ll probably be asking yourself, “What's a Franchise Disclosure Document (FDD)?”

 At some point in the process of buying a franchise, you’ll be presented with the “FDD” terminology.